WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-30-azure-kubernetes-service-getting-started.md

 ### Service Discovery and Load Balancing

 Load balancing and especially service discovery has always been complicated and required some skills to set up.
 Both can be achieved in Kubernetes with a Service.
-This service takes all requests for an application (often a microservice) and load balances this request to an available pods.
+This Service object takes all requests for an application (often a microservice) and load balances the request to an available pods.
 Further down, I will show how to deploy an application with three pods and use the Service to load balance between those pods.

 ### Self-healing

 Another complex problem for, especially, on-premise applications is self-healing.
 This means if an application crashes, it gets automatically restarted.
 Kubernetes does this with health checks.
-You can provide an URL, often /health and K8s will check if this URL returns a request with the status code 200.
-If the code is not 200, Kubernetes restarts the pod and marks it as unavailable during the restart.
+You can provide an URL, often /health and K8s will check if this URL returns a request with the status code >= 200 and < 400.
+If the code is not within this range, Kubernetes restarts the pod and marks it as unavailable during the restart.
 Therefore, no user will be routed to the restarting pods which means that from a user's perspective everything looks fine.

 ### Automated Deployments